Areas of Practice

 18 Wheeler Accidents.

 Another area of personal injury law heavily practiced by the Espinoza Law Firm involves damages sustained as a result of Commercial Tractor Trailer (18-wheeler) accidents.
-The Federal Motor Carrier Safety Act speciﬁes many requirements both for trucking companies and their drivers to follow.
+The Federal Motor Carrier Safety Act speciﬁes many requirements for trucking companies and their drivers to follow.
 Unfortunately, many commercial carriers do not follow the federal guidelines and sometimes do not even properly train or qualify their drivers.

 The Espinoza Law Firm handles personal injury cases where someone is injured due to someone else’s negligence.
 If you have been seriously injured as a result of someone else’s negligence, before you talk to an insurance representative, call us for a free consultation.